 Gardens

-(Image credit: Getty Images/Ravinder Kumar)
+(Image credit: Isabella Pirastu via Getty Images)

-Part of the Xylocopa genus of the Apidae, or bee family, carpenter bees are common in US backyards, and while they are important pollinators of many flowering plants, they can burrow into sheds, pergolas, furniture and much more.
+Part of the Xylocopa genus of the Apidae, or bee family, carpenter bees are common in US backyards, and while they are important pollinators of many flowering plants, they can burrow into sheds, pergolas, wooden outdoor furniture and much more.

 Carpenter bee on white flower